websemantics/themeblr/README.md

 ## Contributions

 We are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)

+## ToDo

+There are quite a number of [steps](#getting-started) to get a Themeblr instance customized to your requirements.
+An app generator, perhaps using [Yeoman](https://github.com/yeoman/generator) can make this process less painful.
+Oh well, maybe one day!

 ## Credits